currently Applying to the Chilean government For permission to run trips on the bordali.

 Not Included

-• Round trip airfare from U.S. to Chile. (starting in Balmaceda and leaving Chile from Puerto Montt)
+• Round-trip airfare from the U.S. to Chile. (starting in Balmaceda and leaving Chile from Puerto Montt)

-• One way flight to Puerto Montt from Chaiten ($250)
+• One-way flight to Puerto Montt from Chaiten at the trip’s conclusion ($125)

 • Guide tips (typically 10% of trip cost)